 Around 391 BC, Plato postulated the first law of affinity – likes tend towards likes.
 Basically, things that are similar are drawn towards one another.
 So when you’re a nerd, that doesn’t exactly bode well for your image.
-Thank goodness nerd-dom is becoming cool (thank you Big Bang Theory!)…or at least maybe not as uncool as it was.
+Thank goodness nerd-dom is becoming cool (thank you Big Bang Theory, despite how terrible you are)…or at least maybe not as uncool as it was.
 Because I’m running my snowball ass down a mountain full of fresh powder, and it’s starting to become an avalanche.

 It’s bad enough that I started out a nerd at an early age – I attended the enrichment education class during elementary school.
 In high school, I was not only on the United Nations debating team, but also “Reach for the Top”…you know…like Jeopardy for teenagers.
 I’m a huge fan of science fiction and fantasy stories.
 Not to mention that one of the jobs that put me through university was as a computer lab advisor – basically a computer nerd that helped out the non-nerds with their technical difficulties.
 My stint as a teaching assistant proved that one’s own enthusiasm for the subject of geography can be the equivalent of wearing those coke bottle glasses and a pocket protector.
 A number of years ago, Ian convinced me to try role-playing games.
 Yeah…like Dungeons and Dragons style role-playing games.
 I’ve most recently played them on the PS3 and tabletop.
 You’ve heard the rumours of my obsession with Dragon Age: Origins and now Dragon Age II.
 The thought of an alien invasion of Earth tickles me pink.
 And Ian and I have already prepared our zombie apocalypse defense plan – now adapted for Nunavut.